Evaluation Results

 Bases: ResultField

-Stores the calculated objective and constraint gradients.
+Store calculated objective and constraint gradients.

-class stores the calculated gradients of the objective and
+The Gradients class stores the calculated gradients of the objective and

 constraint functions.
 These gradients are typically derived from function

-field.
-Multiple constraint gradients are handled
+by the optimizer.
+Multiple constraint gradients are handled individually by

-individually by the optimizer.
+the optimizer.

 respect to each variable: